raneem-yad/project-portfolio-1/README.md

     -   #### Imagery
-        -   The site features a large background hero image in the background (optimized for smaller devices) that embodies calmness and relaxation.
+        -   The site features a large hero image in the background (optimized for smaller devices) that embodies calmness and relaxation.
 It includes engaging text to capture the user's attention, clearly indicating the site's purpose.
         -   The website features a couple of additional pictures on different pages.
 The articles page contains mostly all the site's advice and what is the website and the contact Page contains a large background hero image to emphasize to the user the importance of this idea.
 All Pictures have the alt attribute to maximize accessibility.

    <br>